mrinaldutta1/Median.Consumption/README.md

 You would need to do the following steps to run and execute the solution:
 1. Open the .sln file inside MedianConsumption/MedianConsumption in Visual Studio 2017
-2. Change the input folder in the App.Config to you Input Folder which would cointain the files to process
+2. Change the input folder in the App.Config to your Input Folder which would cointain the files to process
-3. Run the solution to read the files
+3. Build and Run the solution to read the files
 4. You may need to upgrade your MSTest.TestAdapter and MSTest.TestFrameWork in case the test cases doesn't work https://stackoverflow.com/questions/42861930/unit-tests-not-discovered-in-visual-studio-2017